 - work closely with your business to identify issues and use data to propose solutions for effective decision making

-- merge, manage, interrogate and extract data to supply tailored reports to colleagues, customers or the wider organisation
+- build algorithms and design experiments to merge, manage, interrogate and extract data to supply tailored reports to colleagues, customers or the wider organisation

 - maintain clear and coherent communication, both verbal and written, to understand data needs and report results